sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory5.md

 ### Success Guarantees

-Information about the chosen class composition is saved A class composition is defined for a class, following these constraints:
+Information about the chosen class composition is saved A class composition is defined for a class, following this constraint:
-- number of student is at minimum 15 for the years after first
-- no minimum number of student is defined for the first year
 - number of student is at maximum 30

 ### Trigger

-The administrative officer select a class and clicks on "Define class composition"
+None

 ### Main Success Scenario